Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 2.

-The purpose makes every activity understandable, and simultaneously also makes the cause of every activity understandable.
-We understand every species, because we know the purposes behind their activities, and we know their purposes because we have, by Nature, to fulfil the same conditions.
+The purpose makes every activity understandable.
+It also simultaneously makes the cause of every activity understandable.
+We understand every species because we know the purposes behind their activities.
+And we know their purposes because we have, by Nature, to fulfil the same purposes.

 Perfect knowledge without knowledge of its purpose, without knowing what it is perfect for, knowledge that is only believed or supposed to be perfect for everything, that is, for anything at all, can only frighten.
 As long as we have this idea and this aim of 'perfect knowledge' as the basic condition for a perfect creator, and as long as we see such 'perfect knowledge' as the aim of philosophy, the only result can be the typically human anxiety in relation to God, as well as in relation to our own species.

 P: So going back to what we were saying about our inability to construct Nature-made objects: it is obvious that we couldn't make a piece of granite, for example?

 S: That's right.
 We can only set up certain conditions so that Nature's creativity can operate.

 M: But is a plant an activity, or is it conscious in its own right?